 VAT is not included in the course fee

-- apply knowledge of the concepts of tracer hydrology, with emphasis on environmental isotopes.
+- describe the main concepts of tracer hydrology, with emphasis on artificial tracers and environmental isotopes.

 - derive and describe hydrosomes from (combinations of) hydrochemical facies to assess characteritics of groundwater flow systems.